Ryan13059/Website-Test/README.md

 - Relational selector (`nav ul li a`): lines 20-24

 If anything needs updating before submission (URLs, line numbers), tell me and I'll update this file and push.

+## Submission Notes

+Hi, and welcome to my website.
+My name is Ryan, and I've been at Olympic College for a few years now.
+I currently have an Associative Arts Degree, and an Associative Arts Degree in Culinary Arts.
+This is my website for CIS 155, and it's still under construction.
+Please stay tuned for any updates, additions, and subtractions.